fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 ## Troubleshooting

-I’ve scattered solutions for potential issues throughout this article, but to consolidate them in the below.
+I've scattered solutions for potential issues throughout this article, but to consolidate them in the below.

 ### ENOSPC Error